kijiproject/kiji/kijiproject.github.com/_posts/userguides/express/DEVEL/2012-01-01-running-jobs.md

         --output <path/to/target/files-tables>
         --hdfs

-Your KijiExpress application can define additional arguments that can be specified on the command line.
-See ?KijiInput. ?Other standard parameters?
+Your KijiExpress job can access additional arguments that can be specified on the command line.
 The standard arguments are as follows:

 jar file
 :Path to the JAR file that includes the class you want to run.
-This string will be parsed by ?TBD?, so if you include ?what?, make sure to enclose it in double quotes.

 `--libjars \<path\>`
 :Path to compiled JAR files that include auxiliary jars that need to be included.
 There